jjhunjhunwala-arch/caanz-url-checker/README.md

-# 🔗 CA ANZ Broken Link Checker
+# 🔗 Broken Link Checker

 > Automated monthly crawl of all CA ANZ domains, checking for broken links,
 > server errors, and redirect issues.
 Emails a formatted report automatically.